- TOSS Cloud Services

 Law firms are responsible for the data they accrue, and that data must be safeguarded by all reasonable means.
 According to the ABA, risk assessments need to consider a) the sensitivity of the information and b) the likelihood of disclosure if additional safeguards are not employed.
 When a law firm considers safeguarding client data, they must keep in mind:

-The 2016 Legal Technology Survey reports “that about 14% of respondents overall reported that their firms had experienced a security breach at some point.”
+The 2016 Legal Technology Survey reported “that about 14% of respondents overall reported that their firms had experienced a security breach at some point.”
 A security breach does not include spyware or viruses.
 The number is much higher (45%) when all types of cyberattacks are calculated into the equation.
 Only 10% of law firms reported the unauthorized access to law enforcement.
 Larger companies can get hit with malware attacks hundreds of times a day.
 It is a constant barrage against internal networks.
 In some cases, the attacks can act as a distraction so the hackers can try to infiltrate the network with a small ransomware attack.
 If a risk analysis shows your firm cannot successfully meet all the criteria of the ABA in securing your network, then it is time to look toward managed security services for help.

 Programs and policies need to be set up to make employees aware of the threats cyberattacks can have on the firm.
 According to the survey: